stephane-r/holoplay-pwa/README.md

 If you want add more feature, PM or PR are welcome :)

-## Android version compatibility

-HoloPlay has been tested on real devices with Android version 8, 9 and 10.
-Android 5, 6 and 7 on Emulator only.

-For now, HoloPlay is designed for mobile, not optimized for tablet device.

 ## Features

 - **Search by video and playlist**